Tips for installing the machine on FI

 Time synchronization

-To ensure accurate time on the machine, verify that you have a time synchronization daemon installed (ntpd, chronyd) and use a local NTP server
+To ensure accurate time on the machine, make sure you have the time synchronization daemon installed (ntpd, chronyd) and use the local NTP server

 time.fi.muni.cz

-If your system uses systemd, we recommend that you ensure that log logs are stored persistently (ie, survive a machine restart).
-You can achieve this, for example, by setting
+If your system uses systemd, we recommend that you ensure that the logs are persisted (i.e., survive machine reboots).
+This can be done, for example, by setting

 Storage=persistent